AI-Grid/Suno-AI-BOT/README.md

 Interact with your bot on Telegram using the following commands:

-- `!start` - Welcome message and basic bot information.
+- `!help` - Welcome message and basic bot information.
 - `!generate` - Starts the music generation process.
-- `!cancel` - Cancels the current operation and resets the session.
+- `!stop` - Cancels the current operation and resets the session.

 ## 🤝 Contributing